Science meets surf: The sustainable future of surfboard manufacturing

 Figure 10.
 Quality inspection with the Absolute Arm and Absolute Scanner AS1.

-Reporting was the final step.
+Reporting these results is the final step.
 While many reporting tools available on the market are slow and convoluted and offer limited access to data, Hexagon’s Metrology Reporting software offers a modern user experience.
-It provides easy, secure access to centrally stored data.
-That enables faster, more confident decision-making and allows secure access to data at any time, from anywhere, to increase efficiency and reduce errors.
+Providing easy and secure access to centrally stored data, it enables faster and more confident decision-making and allows secure access to data at any time, from anywhere, to increase efficiency and reduce errors.

 Figure 10: Metrology Reporting provides a wide range of useful measurement report options.